 The family law attorney understands that her clients are going through difficult times, whether they are experiencing a divorce, child custody or visitation matter, or splitting the family business.
 Often family law clients must work through the stages of grief while trying to create a secure foundation for their new lives.
-Because of her compassion, zeal and ability to communicate with people, you could say Christine is a natural-born family lawyer.
+Because of her compassion, zeal and ability to communicate with people, you could say she is a natural-born family lawyer.

 Christine is equally comfortable in the courtroom as she is counseling her clients one-on-one.
 She has successfully represented both mothers and fathers in cases where the judge awarded her client primary custody.
 Christine has also been interviewed on WFAA Channel 8 about how to speak to children about divorce.

 As an undergraduate, she worked as a paralegal in a family law firm for three years.
 Then after law school, while she got a good grounding on the business side as a civil litigator, she took every opportunity to work on the firm’s family law cases.
 In one case, she successfully defended against a challenge to a post-marital partition agreement.
 Christine also successfully challenged a geographic restriction in a divorce decree as part of a suit affecting parent-child relationship.
 She represented several business owners in their divorces and obtained favorable outcomes that protected those interests.